jazz-it/wii/README.md

 $ wii -c "-type f -mtime -7 -size +2M -name '*log*'"
 $ wii -c "\( -type f -iname '*.pdf' -printf 'wii' \) -o \( -type f -iname '*.doc*' -printf 'wii' \)"
 ```
-> **Important**: Parameter of the -c flag will be passed to find directly with a single exception only:
+> **Important**: Parameter of the `-c` flag will be passed to find directly with a few modifications:
-> in multiple conditions as per above examples, you should use -printf 'wii' for each condition.\
+> in multiple conditions as per above example, you should use `-printf 'wii'` for each multi-condition.\
-> Parameter for `-c` should contain almost everything that you would normally put into `<arguments>` as per
+> The parameter for `-c` flag should contain almost everything that you would normally put into `<arguments>` as per
 > `find <path> <arguments>`.
 However, it's crucial to know that **`wii` requires an exact format of an output
 > from `find`**.
 At first, it will try to replace automatically all existing occurrences of `-printf 'something'`
 > with the appropriate format.
 Then it will search for all `printf` and if it doesn't find any, `wii` will
 > append the required `-printf` to the very end of the parameter.

+[find](https://man7.org/linux/man-pages/man1/find.1.html) - check the syntax of `find` and apply the important notes from above accordingly

 In case you try to mix the modes from above, 'wii' will apply the following rule in group to prioritize it:
  - HIGH: Advanced mode